 Test your prototype and get feedback

 You don’t want to start development until you are sure people will like and use your app.
-Ask friends, family and colleagues to review your prototype.
+Ask friends, family, and colleagues to review your prototype.
 Give them access to take your app on a test run.
 Then, ask for their honest feedback.
 Moreover, ask them to share any flaws or dead-end links.
 You might ask a few to play with the app in front of you.

 This helps you to understand their actions and how they adapt to the flow and layout.
 You want a concrete idea and prototype before the development process.
 Once you start designing, it’s much more difficult to go back and make modifications.
-Now, it’s time to get your app developed and loaded into the major app stores such as Google Play, the Apple app store and Windows.
+Now, it’s time to get your app developed and loaded into the major app stores such as Google Play, the Apple app store, and Windows.

 Well, it’s time to start marketing.
 Apps don’t get downloaded without some publicity and optimization.
-The best form of publicity for your app is reviews, press coverage, third-party endorsements and word-of-mouth.
+The best form of publicity for your app is reviews, press coverage, third-party endorsements, and word-of-mouth.
 People don’t trust advertisements as much as they do reviews.
 You can start by offering free versions of your app to beta testers in exchange for a review.
 There are billions of downloaded apps, a marketing strategy is critical.

 If you think keywords are just for websites, think again.
 Users will look up a specific keyword when searching for apps.
-If your app is a children’s game called Cat Playground, the right keyword would not be cat or even playground.
+If your app is a children’s game called Cat Playground, the right keyword would not be a cat or even playground.
 It should be something relevant such as children’s game or educational game.